Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

-\begin{remark} {\em{Conjecturally, the order of the $L$-series at 1, here denoted by $r$, equals the rank of $A(K)$.
-The bound (\ref{bound-coeff-rank}) is independent of $r$, while (\ref{bound-coeff-cond}) has a term $2^r$.
-Concerning the rank, T. Ooe and J. Top \cite{ooe-top} proved the following bound:
+\begin{remark} {\em{The upper bounds (\ref{bound-coeff-rank}) and (\ref{bound-coeff-cond}) depends on $g, [K:\rat], \F$ and $D_K$.
+The bound (\ref{bound-coeff-cond}) also depends on the order of the $L$-series at 1, here denoted by $r$.
+Conjecturally, $r$ equals the rank of $A(K)$.
+When $g=1$ and $K=\rat$, it is expected that $\rk(E(\rat))=0$ or $1$.
+In this case, the bound (\ref{bound-coeff-rank}) is sharper than (\ref{bound-coeff-cond}) as soon as $\mathcal{F}\geq 6$.
+Moreover, as pointed out in \cite{bosser-surroca-brazil}, the dependence of these bounds on the number field could play an important role in some applications.
+Concerning the rank, Ooe and Top \cite{ooe-top} proved the following bound: